 Once osseointegration is complete, a customized abutment will be placed on top of the implant.
 An abutment is a connector that is placed on the top of the dental implant to connect the replacement tooth or teeth.
 Finally, a customized dental crown will be placed on top of the abutment.

 This crown will look and function just like your natural teeth.
-This means:

 Once your permanent crown is placed, you can rest assured that your smile will last for years to come.